Programming Practices for Research Students

 Assistant Professor

-My research interests include quantitative marketing, digital marketing and text as data.
+My research interests include quantitative marketing, digital marketing and public policy.